Austria’s far-right Freedom Party projected to win election

 A victory for Herbert Kickl’s party would make Austria the latest EU country to register surging far-right support.

-Austria’s Freedom Party (FPO) has been projected to finish first in the country’s general election, ahead of the governing conservatives, underlining rising backing for hard-right parties in Europe fueled by concern over immigration levels.
+Austria’s Freedom Party (FPO) is projected to finish first in the country’s general election, ahead of the governing conservatives, underlining rising backing for hard-right parties in Europe prompted by concern over immigration levels.

 An exit poll by pollster Foresight for broadcaster ORF projected on Sunday that Herbert Kickl’s FPO had received 29.1 percent of the vote, with Chancellor Karl Nehammer’s Austrian People’s Party (OVP) coming second with 26.2 percent.